9 Ideas to Solve Plantar Foot Pain Fast

 Finding 3

-During walking and running, the plantar aponeurosis is subjected to loads which approach the maximal limit of load to failure.
+During walking and running, the plantar aponeurosis is subjected to loads that approach the maximal limit of load to failure.

 The plantar fascia must absorb up to seven times body weight during the push-off phase of running.
 Pain often presents following an increase in training demand or change in the running surface.